Breast Implant Removal

 Anywhere between one week and 10 days, you will have to come back to the office for a follow-up appointment.
 Here, we will take a look under your bandages, look for signs of infection, and remove any stitches or drainage tubes.

-Provided the healing process is going forward as normal, you will be able to drive about a week after surgery.
+Provided the healing process is going forward as normal and you no longer require prescription pain medication, you will be able to drive about a week after surgery.
 However, you will still need to:

 Full recovery from removal or removal and replacement may take between four and six weeks.
 At this point, you may also see something very close to the “final result” as your body will have adjusted to its new size.